 They also launched Bumble Bizz in 2017 to help women network for self-employed businesses.
 Bumble Bizz is all about expanding your professional network and connecting with other professionals.

 As with the dating app, for both BFF and Bizz, they employed their model of only allowing women to make the first move, bolstering their mission of empowering women in all types of interactions.
+Statistics on online dating show that people who meet online in Bumble often feel more secure than those who meet through friends, at work, at a bar, or other places like that.

 Above: Bumble Bizz (source)